Latest posts by Philip Santos Moreira (see all)

 The Countryside of Bosnia and Herzegovina

 Renting a car is not expensive in Bosnia and you could actually combine a trip to Bosnia with a trip to Croatia.
-I would recommend renting a car in Croatia (Uni-Rent) (this article was also written by me but it is uncredited) and road tripping the two countries like Sarah Gallo and I did back in 2015.
+I would recommend renting a car in Croatia (Uni-Rent) (this article was written by me) and road tripping the two countries like Sarah Gallo and I did back in 2015.

 We took the old route from Sarajevo to ultimately arrive in Bihac.
 Signs were telling us that to go in the direction we wanted we would have to follow them but we hadn’t yet been let down by our GPS so we stuck to the route that the GPS provided us with.
 Unfortunately, and fortunately it was wrong that time.
 Bosnia has been updating their roads and I don’t believe the GPS had been updated yet.